 2. Mexican Pizza

 But it's a direct display of Taco Bell's strengths.
 It's serving up a massive plate of cheese, meat, crunchy stuff (?), and liberally drizzled sauces in such a convincing fashion, you don't even bother to question what it is, or why you are eating it.
 The Mexican Pizza is Taco Bell, encapsulated in one little disc of pure fast-food bliss.
 And only one item could possibly top it.

 1. Soft Taco

 It's Taco Bell.
 And anything else in the No. 1 slot would be a disservice to legacy.
 This is simple.
 It's uncomplicated.
-And it will be devoured by the time you leave the drive-thru.
+The soft taco will be devoured by the time you leave the drive-thru.
 It's not even an order, it's an unspoken certainty.
-Small enough to snack on, but when multiplied, definitely worthy of an entire meal.
+Small enough to snack on, but when multiplied three-fold, worthy of an entire meal.
 It's like the girl next door of the Taco Bell menu -- like, everything you've ever wanted in fast-food Mexican, and it's been sitting right in front of your eyes this whole time.
 It's the Topanga of tacos.
 And the Topanga of anything deserves respect.
 Especially Topanga, herself.
 I wonder what she's up to now?
 Anyway, the soft taco is still the best thing on the Taco Bell menu.

 Sign up here for our daily Thrillist email and subscribe here for our YouTube channel to get your fix of the best in food/drink/fun.